Measuring pulse heating in Si quantum dots with individual two-level fluctuators: Pulse heating

 Figure~\ref{fig:heating}c shows example time-series for different voltage pulse configurations in Device 1.
 We find that the average TLF switching time decreases with a voltage pulse applied to the P1 gate, compared to the case without a voltage pulse, suggesting that the TLF is susceptible to pulse heating.

-Because we do not have an absolute temperature calibration, we quantify the pulse heating with the temperature ratio $R\equiv T/T_0$ using measurements of the bias $B$ and the relation $T \propto -\Delta E/\ln B$.
-Here $T$ is the TLF temperature with a specific pulse configuration, and $T_0$ is the TLF temperature with no pulse.
+Because we do not have an absolute temperature calibration of the TLF temperature $T$ (partly due to imperfect thermalization of the device to the mixing chamber of the dilution refrigerator), we quantify the pulse heating with the temperature ratio $R\equiv T/T_0$ using measurements of the bias $B$ and the relation $T \propto -\Delta E/\ln B$.
+Here $T$ is the TLF temperature with a specific heating pulse configuration, and $T_0$ is the TLF temperature with no heating pulse sequence.
 We assume that the TLF energy difference or asymmetry $\Delta E$ does not depend on the voltage pulse~\cite{niepce2021stability}.
 We corroborate this assumption by measuring the voltage sensitivity of the TLF occupation bias to each finger gate on the main side (see Supplemental Figure S2 \cite{SMnote}).
-To estimate the temperature ratio for each pulse configuration, we measure the TLF with the pulse off for about 1 minute, and then we measure it again with the pulse on for about 1 minute.
+To estimate the temperature ratio for each pulse configuration, we measure the TLF without the heating pulse sequence for about 1 minute, and then we measure it again with the heating pulse sequence for about 1 minute.
 We repeat this pulse-off/pulse-on pair at least 15 times.
 The entire measurement lasts at least 34 minutes for each pulse configuration.
 Example traces from a pulse-off/pulse-on pair are shown in Supplemental Figure S1 \cite{SMnote}.

 Signal drift and switches in the tuning during the measurement complicate the analysis of the bias, so we post-select for repetitions that do not have significant switches or drift.
 Specifically, we reject repetitions where the signal range exceeds five times the separation between the two Gaussian peaks with two independent peak widths.
 This scenario will occur, for example, if the sensor tuning shifts suddenly (see Supplemental Figure S1 \cite{SMnote}).
 For each of the post-selected repetitions $j$, we compute the number of times we find the TLF in each state $N_{i,j}~(i=0,1)$ as the area under the two Gaussians.
 We then sum the populations $N_{i,j}$ across all sets $J_m$ of contiguous repetitions with more than two repetitions per set to calculate a bias for each set $B_m = \sum_{j\in J_m} N_{1,j}/\sum_{j\in J_m} N_{0,j}$.
 Uncertainty ranges for each $B_m$ value are calculated from the $95\%$ confidence bounds of the double-Gaussian fit parameters.
 By using this scheme, we can obtain the occupation biases with the pulse off $B_m^\text{off}$ and the pulse on $B_m^\text{on}$ and compute a temperature ratio $R_m$ using the relation $R_m = \log(B_m^\text{off})/\log(B_m^\text{on})$.
 Finally, we average the temperature ratios $R_m$ across all sets to obtain a weighted averaged temperature ratio $R= \sum_m n_m R_m/\sum_m n_m$ with $n_m$ the number of repetitions in each set, assuming the temperature increase from pulse heating is independent of any switches.
 The uncertainty in our estimate of $R$ is derived from the uncertainty ranges of $B_m^\text{off}$ and $B_m^\text{on}$.